-During 2018 we performed site work at the Honeybugle Scandium property to meet the annual expenditure commitment to maintain the exploration license.
+During 2018 we performed site work at the Honeybugle Scandium property to meet the expenditure commitment to maintain the exploration license.
 Work performed during 2018 does not change the previous conclusions, as described above.
+No work was required or performed during 2019 and 2020.